patsobo/grading-tool/README.md

 ### Requirements

 To run the scripts in this tool, you will need a system with a Bash shell.
-Furthermore, you need to make sure you have the following tools: wget, java, javac, and subl.
+Furthermore, you need to make sure you have the following tools: wget, sed, jq, java, javac, subl.
 To install them, run the following commands:

-    sudo apt-get install wget
+    sudo apt-get install jq
     sudo apt-get install java
     sudo apt-get install javac
 	sudo add-apt-repository ppa:webupd8team/sublime-text-3
 	sudo apt-get update
 	sudo apt-get install sublime-text-installer

 I'm not sure if these are the correct commands, I'm just making a guess.
+As you can see, there are a lot of dependencies.
+This tool also uses `sed` and `wget`, but I think most Linux distributions already have those tools by default.

-Furthermore, the grader must grant OAuth 2.0 access or whatever to this tool.
+Additionally, the grader must grant OAuth 2.0 access or whatever to this tool.
 Currently, this hasn't been implemented.
 I have just inserted the access token directly into the script.
 Technically, creating your own token for your account and pasting it into the script is against Canvas' user policies, so don't do that.
-I'll hopefully have the OAuth 2.0 stuff done very soon.

 ### Usage